nodenv/node-build/README.md

 #### Package Mirrors

-By default, node-build downloads package files from the official URL specified in the definition file.
+To speed up downloads, node-build can fetch package files from a mirror.
+To benefit from this, the packages must specify their checksum:

 ```sh
  # example:
  install_package "node-v12.0.0" "https://nodejs.org/dist/v12.0.0/node-v12.0.0.tar.gz#<SHA2>"
 ```

-node-build will attempt to construct a mirror url by invoking `NODE_BUILD_MIRROR_CMD` with two arguments: `package_url` and `checksum`.
-The provided command should print the desired mirror's complete package URL.
-If `NODE_BUILD_MIRROR_CMD` is unset, package mirror URL construction defaults to replacing `https://nodejs.org/dist` with `NODE_BUILD_MIRROR_URL`.

 node-build will first try to fetch this package from `$NODE_BUILD_MIRROR_URL/<SHA2>` (note: this is the complete URL), where `<SHA2>` is the checksum for the file.
 It will fall back to downloading the package from the original location if:
 - the package was not found on the mirror;
 - the mirror is down;
 - the download is corrupt, i.e. the file's checksum doesn't match;